s-blu/obsidian_things/example_data/README.md

 ℹ Hint: The concrete syntax is dependent on your typeOfData.
 See below for more details.

 To run the script, download this repository, navigate into `example-data` and run `GenerateExampleData.py` on your command line.
-This will create a folder `example-data/dailys` containing 20  `.md` files containing the template as well as randomized values for the placeholders.
+This will create a folder `example-data/dailys` with  `.md` files containing the template as well as randomized values for the placeholders.
 You can edit count and output path of the files at the top of the script.

 ### typeOfData